Looking for the best garden hoe?

 With swift movements, drag a metal file over the blade edge at a 45-degree angle.
 Don’t forget to sharpen the sides of the blade, as well.

 If you have a vice, use it to clamp the hoe still while you work on it.
-Finish the blade with a light layer of vegetable oil to protect it and give it shine.
+Finish the blade with a light layer of vegetable oil to protect it and give it a shine.

 And The Best Garden Hoe Is…